-For the beginner, this can be integrated into the back-and-forth basic flight training pattern that I just told you about.
-Identify your runway and stand at one end of it.
+For the beginner, the landing run can be integrated into the back-and-forth basic flight training pattern that I just told you about.
+Identify your runway and stand at the downwind end of it.
 Launch the plane and fly away from and toward yourself until you’ve had enough.
 Then land your plane on one of the “away” passes.
-If you have people around you telling you not to stand at the end of the landing area, congratulations.
+If you have people around you telling you not to stand on the runway, congratulations.
 It means that you have somebody to teach you to fly.
 Otherwise, it should be no problem to stand wherever you want.

 Step by step, here’s how you set up your landing.
 With your plane at a safe altitude, go to moderately low power and see what happens.
 The nose will drop, causing acceleration.
 When you’re landing you don’t want acceleration, so you have to adjust the elevator trim tab to keep the plane from picking up speed.
 Notice that the plane still loses altitude, but it doesn’t dive nose-down.
 This is important to remember, as it demonstrates that contrary to first impressions, the power setting is related to altitude and the elevator is related to speed.
 If you dial in too much up-trim you will lose too much speed and cause a stall.
 Get this all taken care of at a safe altitude, and then when you’re ready to land you’ll know where to put the throttle stick and where to put the elevator trim tab.